Ha0Tang/SelectionGAN/README.md

 There are many options you can specify.
 Please use `python train.py --help`.
 The specified options are printed to the console.
 To specify the number of GPUs to utilize, use `export CUDA_VISIBLE_DEVICES=[GPU_ID]`.

-To view training results and loss plots, run `python -m visdom.server` on a new terminal and click the URL [http://localhost:8097](http://localhost:8097/).
+To view training results and loss plots on local computers, run `python -m visdom.server` on a new terminal and click the URL [http://localhost:8097](http://localhost:8097/).
+On a remote server, click the [URL](name_of_the_server:8097).

 ## Testing